dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-In a way, we have 4 curves in each direction which spawns from the control points of the curve.
-This means with total 16 points, we can define a bezier surface which can be easily adjustable for our needs.
+In a way, we have 4 curves in each direction that spawn from the control points of the curve.
+This means with a total of 16 points, we can define a bezier surface that can be easily adjustable for our needs.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/bezier_surface_control_points.png">